An overdose prevention site for inmates is coming to this Ontario prison | CBC News

 There's no clear timeline for when the OPS at Collins Bay will be up and running.
 Bucholtz said it was supposed to be operational this month but that's been pushed back.

-"Planning and consultation" for the Kingston location is underway, according to a statement from CSC, along with renovations.
-The aim is to open the site "at the earliest opportunity."
+"Planning and consultation" for the Kingston location is underway, according to a statement from CSC, along with renovations to open the site "at the earliest opportunity."

 There were 23 overdoses or suspected overdoses at Collins Bay during the 2022-2023 fiscal year and 17 so far this year, the correctional service added, crediting staff with the fact none of the incidents were fatal.